 A fancier, but also more expensive, solution is to install an external battery pack that powers your dash cam.

 A battery pack eliminates the risk of depleting your car’s main battery.
-Also, there won’t be a load on the car battery while the car is off.
+Also, there won’t be a load on the car battery while you are parking.
 Some cars will interpret this as a parasitic load, which may cause them to cut the circuit.

 This setup basically serves as an uninterruptible power supply (UPS) for your dash cam.
-It will recharge while your car is running, typically charging in less than an hour.
+The battery pack recharges when the engine is running.
+A full charge typically takes less than an hour.

 Here’s our favorite dash cam battery packs:

 → Best Value: The Thinkware iVolt Mini.
 Small in size, holds 4500mAh, and charges in 45 minutes.
-Order from: Amazon US / CA (affiliate links)
+Order from: Amazon US / CA (ad)

 For a complete overview of all the battery packs available right now, check out our article Battery Packs For Dash Cams.

-Now let’s have a look at the best dash cams with parking mode, ordered by the level of protection they provide.
-We’ll start with the highest level of protection, and work our way downwards to the simpler setups.
+Now let’s have a look at the best parking mode dash cams, ordered by the level of protection they provide.
+We’ll start with the highest level, and work our way downwards to the simpler setups.

 Best Protection: Live View & Alerts Over Cloud